MixinNetwork/mixin/custodian/README.md

 Let's assume the kernel has a total balance of 100BTC in the UTXOs, and the domain can't withdraw unless the remaining is more than 70BTC.

-Whenever a UTXO is spent on the withdrawal submit transaction, the total balance is dropped, so the threshold.
+Whenever a UTXO is spent on the withdrawal submit transaction, the total balance is dropped, so the threshold, then the domain is able to withdraw assets instantly.

 ## Bitcoin